 16. Communications / Notices

-16.1 All instructions and notices to RBS from the Client must be in writing (‘writing’ includes emails, letters and faxes).
-In time sensitive cases, verbal instructions will be accepted, however, RBS undertakes to use its reasonable endeavours to confirm the instructions in writing.
+16.1 All instructions and notices to RBS from the Client must be in writing (‘writing’ includes emails, letters, and faxes).
+In time-sensitive cases, verbal instructions will be accepted, however, the client undertakes to use its reasonable endeavors to confirm the instructions in writing.

 16.2 Emails and facsimiles received after normal business hours shall only be deemed to have been received the next day during business hours.